wbw520/DiReCT/README.md

 This repository is the official implementation of DiReCT.
 It contains the codes for running the baseline method as well as automatic evaluation.

 ## Data Set
-We are now apply for the permission of release our data on PhysioNet.
-It will be coming soon.
+We are now applying for the permission of releasing our data on PhysioNet.
 Several samples of annotated data are available in samples folder.

 ## Implementation of Baseline Experiment
 We show the implementation for LLama3-8B and GPT Azure.